 Shares of Fox jumped, gaining 8.6 percent in after-hours action, while Time Warner shares fell over 11 percent.

-Wall Street had been soft for most of the Tuesday session, but selling accelerated in the afternoon on reports that Russian troops were massing near the Ukraine border.
+Shares had been weak for most of the Tuesday session, but selling accelerated in the afternoon on reports that Russian troops were massing near the Ukraine border.

 The unease over Ukraine helped put a mild bid into Treasuries, with yields on 10-year notes down a tick at 2.48 percent.